GDmac/freemember/README.md

 1. Copy the `freemember` folder to `system/expressionengine/third_party` on your server.
 2. Visit Add-ons > Modules > FreeMember on your server, and click Install next to FreeMember.

-**Upgrading from FreeMember 1.x**

-If you are upgrading from FreeMember 1.x, please note that FreeMember is now a module, and you must enable it by following the installation instructions above.
+If you are upgrading from FreeMember 1.x, please note that FreeMember is now a module, and you must enable it by following the above instructions.

 ## Documentation